cloudmesh-community/book/chapters/cloud/arch.md

 ### Edge Computing

-In addition, we need to point out two additional terms that we will integrate in this image.
+In addition, we need to point out two additional terms that we will integrate into this image.
 Edge Computing and Fog Computing.
 Currently there is still some debate about what these terms are, but we will follow the following definitions: